bzreinhardt/bzreinhardt.github.io/_posts/2020-01-03-type-I-and-type-II-progress.md

 However, this evidence is not a sign that those places will soon eclipse the US technologically.
 Precision is essential when we’re talking about the technological frontier.
 These places can push the frontier *on those dimensions* - mobile payments and mobile phones as the computing center.

-It might ruffle some feathers but this argument suggests that developed nations should prioritize Type I progress while developed nations should prioritize Type II progress.
+It might ruffle some feathers but this argument suggests that developed nations should prioritize Type I progress while developing nations should prioritize Type II progress.

 ## Disentangling Type I and Type II